contentstack/datasync-content-store-mongodb/README.md

 ### Reference documentation

-The [Contentstack Sync Utility Docs]() documents what configuration, arguments, return types and methods are exposed by this utility.
+The [Contentstack sync utility Docs]() documents what configuration, arguments, return types and methods are exposed by this utility.

 ### Getting started examples

 You can refer to [contentstack-sync-boilerplate] on how to use this library along with listeners and data stores.

-We have created a basic boilerplate on how to get started with creating a standard website using the Contentstack Sync Utility [here]()
+We have created a basic boilerplate on how to get started with creating a standard website using the Contentstack sync utility [here]()

 ### Migration from `contentstack-express`